Galilee-Style Grilled Fish Kebabs

 - 1 tbsp. fresh dill, finely chopped

-- Arugula, grilled fresh pineapple rings, and lemon slices, for serving (optional)
+- Arugula or grilled fresh pineapple rings, for serving (optional)

 - Vegetable oil, for brushing